gokulsadanandam/Food_Ordering_App/readme.txt

 #Readme.txt

-1) Import the Mock Data from the data.json File into MongoDB.
+1) To run Locally, Import the Mock Data from the data.json File into MongoDB.
 You can use the command below to do the import.
-	-> mongoimport --db FoodOrderApp --collection hotels --file data.json --jsonArray
+	-> mongoimport --db FoodOrderApp --collection hotels --file data.json --jsonArray Also, connect to your local mongo database.

 2) npm install - to install node module dependencies.